Data Scientist - Public Sector

 • Internal recognition programs for peer‑to‑peer appreciation as well as from manager to employees

-• Tools and policies to support your work-life balance, including flexible working approaches, sabbatical programs, paid parental leave, and maternity returner schemes
+• Tools and policies to support your work‑life balance from flexible working approaches, sabbatical programs, paid paternity leave, maternity leave and an innovative maternity returners scheme

-• Other traditional benefits, such as 25 days holiday plus public holidays, private medical, dental & optical cover, online shopping discounts, Employee Assistance Program, life assurance and a group personal pension plan
+• More traditional benefits, such as 25 days holiday (in addition to public holidays), private medical, dental & optical cover, online shopping discounts, an Employee Assistance Program, life assurance and a group personal pension plan of an additional 5% of your base salary paid by us monthly to save for your future.

 Your Role And Responsibilities